-That extra pound accounts for seriously improved hardware.
-The Retina display offers roughly twice the pixels of the Air, the processor’s base clock is 1.1GHz quicker, and RAM is doubled from four to eight gigabytes.
-In addition, the latest Pro comes with the force-click touchpad also found in the MacBook and offers quicker Intel HD integrated graphics.
-The Air lasts a bit longer on a charge than the Pro, but not much.
+There’s still serious hardware under the hood on the base 13-inch MacBook Pro.
+The Retina display offers roughly twice the number the pixels as the Air, the processor’s base clock is 1.1GHz quicker, and RAM is doubled from four to eight gigabytes.
+The latest Pro also comes with the same Force-click touchpad found in the MacBook, and a pair of Thunderbolt 3 ports.

 It isn’t the flashiest option, but the MacBook Pro 13 is the best choice for anyone looking to pick up a MacOS laptop.
 If you don’t have that much to spend, you’re probably better off reaching for a Windows PC, or purchasing a refurbished Mac.